connectomicslab/connectomemapper3/paper/paper.md

   to appropriately set up the set of available pipeline configuration parameters for its processing.
 Empowered by the Nipype workflow engine, the re-execution of the workflow will resume the processing at any stages a change of parameter occurred.
+This also enables the addition of new steps, stages or pipelines with relatively little effort to account for additional imaging modalities and algorithms.
 To ensure reproducibility and maximize re-usability of the tool, the implemented pipelines are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] software image containers, in concordance to the BIDS App standard [@GorgolewskiBIDSMethods:2017].